vda-lab/vda-lab.github.io/_posts/2020-04-01-online-exercise-sessions.md

 ### Preparatory work
 - Get myself a good internet connection...
 - Create a **google sheet to track progress of all students across the exercises**, and share it with all students.
 One row per student, one column per exercise.
 I set auto-formatting on all cells so that they get a background colour when something is put into the cell.
-As students are going through the exercises, they should indicate the finished exercises as they complete them.
+As students are going through the exercises, they should indicate on the sheet when each specific exercise is completed.
 This makes it possible to identify who is lagging behind.
-Towards the end of the session, you hope the sheet to look like this:
+Towards the end of the session, you hope the sheet will look like this:

 ![vega progress]({{ site.baseurl }}/assets/vega-progress.png)